Hemingways Nairobi | Nairobi

 Cottar's 1920s Camp | Masai Mara

-Our charming 1920s Camp provides the romance of safari under cream canvas tents, the style of the bygone era of the twenties, while supplying the amenities required by today’s modern travellers.
-The camp has eleven spacious, ensuite tents - two unique honeymoon tents, five luxury double tents and four family suites (each two bedrooms ensuite with flexi bed arrangemens).
+Our charming 1920s Camp provides the romance of safari under cream canvas tents in the vintage luxury style of the twenties, with all amenities required by today’s modern travellers.
+The camp has eleven newly refurbished and spacious, ensuite tents - two unique honeymoon tents, five luxury double tents and four family suites (each two-bedroom ensuite with flexi bed arrangements).

-The entire camp is situated to ensure that tents are private and quiet, whether for honeymooners or families with young children.
-The camp has a main mess tent and a pool pavilion; for fine dining, drinking, reading and relaxing, and an amazing pool and spa where guests can relax after a game drive.
-Guests can also enjoy a traditional canvas safari bath, a genuinely unique way of bathing specifically set up on the tents verandah, with views out over the plains.
+Well spaced tents ensure privacy and quiet, whether for honeymooners, solo travellers or families with young children.
+The camp has a main mess tent for dining and relaxing, an Explorers Tent for nature and cultural learning, an amazing pool and pavilion, and a spa for some extra pampering.
+Guests can also enjoy our unique traditional canvas safari bath set up on the tent's verandah, with views out over the plains and romantic bush dinners or private meals on your tent's verandah.

-The private location of the camp provides easy access for day and night wildlife drives, wild walks, and a significant array of our renowned impact activities.
+The private location of the camp provides easy access for day and night wildlife drives, bush walks/runs, authentic cultural interactions and over 20 impactful guest activities.

 - Images